JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

     `RRF` block represents the [RRF](../../../agama/language-reference.md#rrf) instruction of Agama DSL.

-    Drag the end point of `Retry Authentication ` block then select `RRF`
+    Drag and drop  end point of this :material-circle: at `Retry Authentication` block then select `RRF`

     ![](../../../assets/check-repeat.png)